Fbw-48/final-projects/README.md

 # Final-projects

 # Plantastic :
-a react native gardening app that helps you organize your plants and your garden
+A react native gardening app that helps you organize your plants and your garden

 ## Team members
 * Anna-Catharina Czipf